All Episodes

 Oh, okay.

-What I really called about, but your um phone answer wanted me to tell you guys that um I'm screener.
+What I had originally called about, but your phone answer wanted me to tell you guys that I will be voting for Biden.

-Uh who said some things to me yesterday that uh convinced me why Biden will probably win.
+My wife is a black conservative Jew who said some things to me yesterday that convinced me why Biden will probably win a landslide.

 Plus, she even voted for Trump.

-And we really have some uh interesting conversations about what's going on in the country and where we stand politically.
+And we really have some interesting conversations about what's going on in the country and where we stand politically.

 Sure.

-Uh, we'll peel the onion off a little bit.
+We'll peel the onion off a little bit.

-Oh no, I have no problem.
+Oh, no, I have no problem.

-But not gonna stop the majority of the migration because most of the people who are coming there are asking for asylum.
+We both agree on building the wall, but that's not going to stop the majority of the migration because most of the people who are coming there are asking for asylum.

-And because of our laws and our constitution, they have a right to do so.
+And because of our laws and our Constitution, they have a right to do so.

 What if you tightened asylum laws and didn't allow them to do that?